 - I’m about to do my 400th Peloton ride, although those workouts have been cannibalized by riding a real bike outside now that I’m in FL.

 I’m also going to try to pay it forward a little more in 2020.
 I’m starting to write more.
 It’s my way of getting occasional dopamine hits and is a simple way for me to help younger product managers (beginning with this series called, ‘A Product Manager’s Best Friend‘).
 My wife is starting to write as well at PetiteNP.com.

 Some takeaways from this past year:

 - Create the future you want.
 If you want to move, find a way to make it happen.

-- Analyzing your Startup experience simply as either a success or failure is not a productive way of looking at it.
-That may be necessary for investors but not employees.
+- Analyzing your Startup experience only as either a success or failure is not a productive way of looking at it.
+That may be necessary for investors but not for employees.
 I haven’t quite cracked this nut yet, but I’m making progress on coming to grips with the end of the Blispay years and looking forward to the future.